-There is still a lot more to discover, and enough for a second trip if you really want.
+There is still a lot more to discover, and enough for a second trip if you really want to return.

-You well passed half way and it is time to continue to the Western Fjords!
+You are well passed rhe halfway way mark and it is time to continue to the Western Fjords!

 Thanks so much for taking the time and reading this article!

 Don’t forget to “Like” and share it if you found it useful!